rossgk2/sign-doc-reuploader/README.md

 3. Ask an administrator to add `http://some.url` to the list of forwarding URLs that your Adobe Sign account recognizes as legitimate.

-Taking advantage of this special case is probably necessary, because Adobe Sign might not store a URL-with-port in its list of legitimate forwarding URLs.
+Taking advantage of this special case is probably necessary because Adobe Sign might not be able to store a URL-with-port in its list of legitimate forwarding URLs.

 ## Miscellaneous documentation